 This post contains affiliate links.
 Please read my full disclosure here.
 As an Amazon Associate, I earn from qualifying purchases.

 I think potato is an ingredient which is loved by almost everyone in this world.
-I still haven't met a single person who doesn't like potato.
+I still haven't met a single person who doesn't like potatoes.

 In India also potatoes are eaten in a lot of different ways.
 There are even hundreds of different ways of making curry using potatoes.